celesteh/invandringsbot/README.md

 Please note that in order for this to be effective, the bot account should have a white person as a user icon and a name that sounds white or pro-Trump (eg, includes 'deplorable').
 An icon of Trump holding the bible is included.

 The bot MUST also have a few hundred followers or it may be counter-productive.
 To get followers, you may either purchase them or just let your bot run for a week or so and it will gradually build up a following on it's own.
+If you get impatient, you can login and try following some users on #MAGA or Trump-related hashtags or click on suggested accounts.
+Try to pick accounts that have a good ratio of following to followers.

 If you are starting from a new account, follow all the initial suggestions that Twitter gives you.
 Make a few tweets, including